 There is also the frequent theme that we get in a number of German films of the petty bourgeois conservatism of small communities.
 One suspects this is a deep-seated reaction to the way that so many people did so little to stand up during the era of Nazism and by wilful inaction allowed evil to transpire.
 There have been a number of German films that point to this small-mindedness and imply it is the root that fascism needs to thrive.
 We see disturbing portraits of smalltown life like where hero Wotan Wilke Möhring is out hunting with his father-in-law (Klaus Zmorek) who deliberately shoots his dog because he does not like the idea of Möhring doing a DNA sweep of the village, or just the way the priest holds up giving Möhring the communion wafer.

 Antibodies was the second film from Christian Alvart.
-He was subsequently employed in Hollywood to make the devil child film Case 39 (2009) and the science-fiction film Pandorum (2009) and then returned to Germany to make the non-genre 8:28 AM (2010).
+He was subsequently employed in Hollywood to make the devil child film Case 39 (2009) and the science-fiction film Pandorum (2009) and then subsequently returned to work in Germany.